Wall Township, New Jersey: Education

-Wall High School with 1,052 students in grades 9–12.
+Wall High School with 924 students in grades 9–12.

 Historic district

 Allaire Village is a living history museum located in Allaire State Park.
-The property was initially an Indian ceremonial ground prior to 1650, by 1750 a sawmill had been established on the property by Issac Palmer.
+The property was initially a Native American ceremonial ground prior to 1650, by 1750 a sawmill had been established on the property by Issac Palmer.
 The village was later established as a bog iron furnace originally known as Williamsburg Forge 'Monmouth Furnace' was then renamed the Howell Works by Benjamin B. Howell.
 In 1822, it was then purchased by philanthropist James P. Allaire, who endeavoured to turn into a self-contained community.
 The wood burning furnace business collapsed in 1846 and the village closed.
 During its height in the mid 19th century, the community supported about 500 people and was a bustling mill town.

 The Allaire Village was Dedicated as a State Park in June 1957 and officially reopened by Governor Robert B. Meyner on May 24, 1958.
 The museum was established through the efforts of the New Jersey State Federation of Woman's Clubs in 1958.
 Although the restoration of the Village is not yet complete, the buildings that remain, the interpretive programs based on a multitude of available primary records, and even the landscape make Allaire Village a rare resource.
 Through them, visitors are able to experience and better understand the forces that shaped New Jersey's industrial power in the early-mid 19th century.